keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Route tables have the ability are trusted to make sure that subnets can communicate with each other.
 - You can have multiple route tables.
 The default route table that was created during the creation of the VPC will register new subnets when they are created.
 If you do not want your new subnet to be associated with the default route table, you must specify that you want it associated with a different route table.
 - Because of this default behavior there is a potential security concern.
 If the default route table is public the new subnets associated with it will also be public.
 The best practice then is to ensure that the default route table where new subnets are associated with is private and that there is no route out to the internet.
 Then, you can create a custom route table that is public with a route out to the intern.
 If you want a new subnet to be publically accessible, you can simply associate it with the custom route table.
+- Every subnet that you create is automatically associated with the main route table for the VPC.
+- Route tables can be configured to access endpoints (public services accessed privately) and not just the internet.

 ### AWS DirectConnect